truenas/middleware/docs/userguide/index.rst

 of the FreeBSD Hardware List lists the supported disk controllers.
 In addition, support for 3ware 6gbps RAID controllers has been added along with the CLI utility :command:`tw_cli` for managing 3ware RAID controllers.

 FreeNAS® supports hot pluggable drives.
-Make sure that AHCI is enabled in the BIOS.
+To use this feature, make sure that AHCI is enabled in the BIOS.
 Note that hot plugging is **not the same** as a hot spare, which is not supported at this time.

-If you need reliable disk alerting, immediate reporting of a failed drive, and or swapping, use a fully manageable hardware RAID controller such as a LSI
+If you need reliable disk alerting and immediate reporting of a failed drive, use a fully manageable hardware RAID controller such as a LSI
 MegaRAID controller or a 3Ware twa-compatible controller.
 The current FreeBSD ZFS implementation will not notice that a drive is gone until you reboot or put the volume on high load.
 More information about LSI cards and FreeNAS® can be found in this `forum post <http://forums.freenas.org/showthread.php?11901-Confused-about-that-LSI-card-Join-the-crowd>`_.